polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/02 - API I.md

 You can choose to exchange the default module with any module you wish.
 Your desktop will still be available at the [/desktop](/desktop) URL, unless you uninstall the Desktop or remove it.

+**Notice**, there is nothing preventing you from entirely removing the Desktop module from your Phosphorus Five installation, in addition to all other modules too for that matter.
+If you do, you _must_ handle the **[p5.web.load-ui]** event in your own Hyperlambda or C#.
+If you do this, then Phosphorus Five will still provide an excellent framework for your needs, allowing you to entirely create your own web apps, without any of the _"core"_ Phosphorus Five components available though.

 ### Exchanging the default skin

 The default skin to use, for users that haven't overridden the skin themselves explicitly, can be